California College of the Arts Expansion

 with Studio Gang Architects

 Sustainability is an intrinsic part of the CCA curriculum and is a main driver of the new unified campus.
-Atelier Ten is integrating passive design strategies and enhanced renewable energy controls to achieve zero operational green house gas emissions and ensure future resiliency.
+Atelier Ten identified the project’s primary energy demands and worked with the team to minimize these through integrated passive design and equipment efficiencies in the individual art studios.

-One of the key characteristics of the project is the integration of indoor and outdoor space to create an active and vibrant campus for the students to use year round.
-As a highly passive building, the majority of the spaces within the new building have abundant access to daylight and natural ventilation.
-The design uses courtyards to minimize the depth of the building massing throughout the ground level.
+One of the key characteristics of the project is the integration of indoor and outdoor space to create an active and vibrant campus year round.
+As a highly passive building, the majority of spaces within the new building have abundant access to daylight and natural ventilation.
+Courtyards create usable outdoor spaces which bring daylight and natural ventilation to the ground level studios.
 This design not only extends the spaces usable area and activates the courtyards, but also naturally ventilates the space to reduce energy loads.